------------

 6 basics

-Regular communication w/current users/supporters (not just when you need something)
+Regular communication w/current users/supporters (not

 Consistent effort to gain new users/supporters